Study Synchronously Online or On Campus: It's Your Choice

 Advanced Research in Data Analytics

 - The Advanced Research course is designed to give students an individualized research, project including reading and reporting on a specific topic approved by an instructor.
-The subject, topics and related material must be relevant and advanced in the area of health analytics.
+The subject, topics and related material must be relevant and advanced regarding data analytics either from a technology perspective or from a business perspective depending on the student's area of concentration.

 Technology/Database Preparatory Courses